 Day 13: Yame & Tanushimaru

-After breakfast at hotel the tour concludes.
-Please ask us for your options to return back to your home country from Fukuoka or continue your travel in Japan.
+After breakfast, our 2020 Food and Cherry Blossom Tour of Japan concludes.
+Please ask us about your options for returning back to your home country from Fukuoka or continuing your travels in Japan.

 More about this popular foodies tour

 Some of the best wide-ranging experiences are found off the beaten track.
-Large vehicles like buses can’t access where you are going so the group is limited to 8 people.
+Large vehicles like buses can’t access where you are going so the group is limited to just 8 people.
 We’ll introduce you to the people who create the food, the small, generations old, local food producers.
 We’ll show you how to brew perfect green tea.
-We’ll give you the freshest of food, straight from the farms and the sea.
+You will be given the freshest of food, straight from the farms and the sea.